georgeescobra/configs/README.md

     needs python3 > 3.8
     These configs are bash specific
-    Also look at vimrc and run necessary commands for vundle (probably should also write a function for this) '.txt' file extension is used to differentiate a config template to other files TO RUN: $chmod +x setup.py
+    Also look at vimrc and run necessary commands for vundle (probably should also write a function for this) brew install coreutils -> for MACOS using dircolors '.txt' file extension is used to differentiate a config template to other files TO RUN: $chmod +x setup.py
             $./setup.py --<flag>
 #### FLAGS:
     * more to come probs *
     --install: